tommadness/KH2Randomizer/docs/trackers/index.md

 You can switch between the simple and game icon styles in the grid tracker to make the icons more recognizable to you in the Image Visuals menu.
 Additionally, while the generator comes with a color label for every type of marked cell, you can change away from the default colors in the Options -> Color Settings menu.

-With the exception of a hidden cell with Fog of War ON (the setting that hides your checks), hovering over a cell on the grid will reveal a description of what the check represents (example shown below).
+With the exception of settings where a cell is purposefully hidden, hovering over a cell on the grid will reveal a description of what the check represents (example shown below).

 <p align="center">
    <img src="static/tooltip.png" width="480">